 Recipe FAQs

 Yes, you can use fresh ube.
-Boil and mash it until smooth.
-However, ube halaya is sweeter and more concentrated, giving it a more intense flavor and color.
+Just boil and mash it until smooth.
+But keep in mind, ube halaya is sweeter and has a stronger flavor.

-Processed cheese like Eden or Quickmelt is commonly used for its creamy texture and good melting properties.
+Processed cheese like Eden or Quickmelt is great because it melts well and has a creamy texture.
 You can also use mild cheddar or Edam cheese as alternatives.

-Absolutely.
-You can knead the dough by hand, but it will require more time and effort to achieve the desired texture.
+Yes, you can knead the dough by hand.
+It will take more time and effort, but you’ll still get the right texture.

 Other bread and pastries you may like